portainer/portainer-docs/docs/v2.0/stacks/inspect.md

 # Inspect a Stack

-In Portainer, you can inspect your stacks to see where are running or access to their logs and stats.
+In Portainer, you can inspect your stacks to see what is running or access to their logs and stats.

 ## Inspecting a Stack

-To inspect the task associated to your stack, log in in Portainer, do a click in <b>Stacks</b> and then choose what stack you want to inspect.
+To inspect the task associated to your stack, select <b>Stacks</b> and then select the stack you want to inspect.

 ![inspect](assets/inspect-1.png)

-Here you can view where the service part of this stack are running or stopped, how much replicas running in which host.
-Also, you can access to logs, inspect of these tasks, stats and even access to the container console.
+Here you can:
+* View what services that make up this stack
+* If they are running or stopped
+* How many replicas running in each host
+* Access to logs
+* Inspect the task stats
+* Access to the container console

 ![inspect](assets/inspect-2.png)